helidon-io/helidon/docs/mp/config/introduction.md

 MicroProfile Config supports a concept of configuration profiles.
 You can define a profile using the configuration property `mp.config.profile` This can be defined as a system property, environment variable or as a property in `microprofile-config.properties` (when default configuration is used).
 When a profile is defined, an additional config source is loaded: `microprofile-config-<profile_name>.properties` and properties in the profile specific config source will override properties set in the default config source.

 You can also use profiles on a per property level.
 Profile specific properties are defined using `%<profile_name>` prefix, such as `%dev.server.port`.
 This will override the plain property `server.port`.
-For more details see [How Config Profiles work][how-config-profiles-work]
+For more details see [How Config Profiles work][how-config-profi]

 ### Helidon MicroProfile Config Features